The 2021 Essay Contest is now open!

-The Contest is open to medical school students, interns, residents, and fellows; doctoral students and postdoctoral fellows in biomedical research; graduate students in public health programs; and graduate students in other health professions programs.
-The 2018 Essay Contest is open to both US and international applicants, including those from programs outside the US.
+The Contest is open to medical school students, interns, residents, and fellows; doctoral students and postdoctoral fellows in biomedical sciences; and graduate students in public health or other health professions programs.
+Applicants must be currently participating in an educational program.
+This program may be located in any country.

 Essays should be of 800 words or less and must be written in English.
 The file containing the essay should include the essay title and the applicant's name, email, and institutional affiliation.
 Figures and references are not required but one image (uploaded separately) and up to 10 references (included within the text body) may be submitted.
-Specific examples from the world of biomedical research should be included in your essay to illustrate your ideas more effectively.
+References are not counted towards the 800 word limit.
 Field-specific scientific jargon should be avoided or explained.

 Essays will be evaluated based on 1) the innovation of the ideas and proposals and 2) how well these ideas are conveyed, i.e. the quality of writing, style, and clarity.
 Essays that are not written in English or are longer than 800 words will not be considered.

 Before the Lasker Awards ceremony, Tammy Tran spoke to the 2017 Lasker~DeBakey Clinical Medical Research Award winners, Douglas R. Lowy and John T. Schiller.Read More